iusztinpaul/hands-on-llms/modules/training_pipeline/README.md

 ```
 Finally, check out that your [**qa_dataset** Beam volume](https://www.beam.cloud/dashboard/volumes/qa_dataset?utm_source=thepauls&utm_medium=partner&utm_content=github) contains the uploaded data.

-**IMPORTANT NOTE:** The training pipeline will work only on CUDA-enabled Nvidia GPUs.
+**IMPORTANT NOTE:** The training pipeline will work only on CUDA-enabled Nvidia GPUs with ~16 GB VRAM.
 If you don't have one and wish to run the training pipeline, you must deploy it to [Beam](https://www.beam.cloud?utm_source=thepauls&utm_medium=partner&utm_content=github).

 # 3. Usage